ellemaclennan/personal_benefits_calculator/README.md

 ```
 jupyter notebook health_plan_heatmaps.ipynb
 ```
+4. Change the variables to your specific healthcare needs.
+Refer to ``Customizing the Analysis`` section.

-3. Click Run -> Run all Cells
+5. Click Run -> Run all Cells

 ## License